subsquid/docs/docs/evm-indexing/configuration/state-diffs.md

 [//]: # (????
 Consider replacing the coinsbench link with something else.
 The article is good, but I'm not sure it's a good idea to use it here.)

+#### `addStateDiff(options)` {#add-state-diff}

-**`addStateDiff(options)`**: Subscribe to changes in the [contract storage](https://coinsbench.com/solidity-layout-and-access-of-storage-variables-simply-explained-1ce964d7c738).
-This allows for tracking the contract state changes that are difficult to infer from events or transactions, such as the changes that take into account the output of internal calls.
-The `options` object has the following structure:
+Subscribe to changes in the [contract storage](https://coinsbench.com/solidity-layout-and-access-of-storage-variables-simply-explained-1ce964d7c738).
+This allows for tracking the contract state changes that are difficult to infer from events or transactions, such as the changes that take into account the output of internal calls. `options` has the following structure:
 ```typescript
 {
   // filters